Tom Butler, 2017

 Consider what has been explained in this essay, seeking to take conscious control of your thought processes is perhaps the most important step you can take to gain spiritual maturity.
 The essay, Consensus Building in the Paranormalist Community, (12) includes quite a lot about taking control of the thought process.
 Also, understanding the life Field Complex model discussed above gives you the necessary tools for relating what you have learned to other situations.

 The most important thing to remember is that taking control is a deliberate, lifelong process.
-Done right, it will become a way of life that moves your current body-centric perspective to an etheric personality-centric perspective.
+Done right, it will become a way of life that moves your current body-centric perspective to an etheric, immortal self-centric perspective.

 - Doyle, Bob.
 “Determinism.”
 The Information Philosopher.
 1968. informationphilosopher.com/freedom/determinism.html.